-In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses:Measurement of Credit Losses on Financial Instruments.
+In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-13, Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments.
 The previous standard delays the recognition of a credit loss on a financial asset until the loss is probable of occurring.
 The new standard removes the requirement that a credit loss be probable of occurring for it to be recognized, and requires entities to use historical experience, current conditions, and reasonable and supportable forecasts to estimate their future expected credit losses.
 The standard is required to be applied using the modified retrospective approach with a cumulative-effect adjustment to net assets, if any, upon adoption.
 This ASU is effective for the Hospital for fiscal years beginning after December 15, 2022.
-The Hospital is currently evaluating the impact of the standard on the consolidated financial statements.
+The Hospital has adopted this standard in 2023 and notes the adoption did not have a material impact on the consolidated financial statements.